Kittiwake Rissa tridactyla

 To better illustrate the distribution during other years, Figure 2 displays the annual distribution with a truncated 'values' scale.

 From Figure 2 it is evident that a typical year produces between 30 and 90 birds, and that 1992, 1993 and 2008 also produced above-average numbers.
-In contrast, numbers in 2010 were the fourth lowest since 1986 and the nationally poor breeding success of the species in recent years may well adversely affect its appearances in the West Midlands region.
+In contrast, numbers in 2010 were the fourth lowest since 1986 and the nationally poor breeding success of the species in recent years may well be adversely affecting its appearances in the West Midlands region (though between 58 and 80 individuals moved through at Draycote, Warks, during March / April 2018)..

 The monthly distribution of Kittiwakes is displayed in Figure 3 (all years, 1986 to 2010) and Figure 4 (omitting 1988).